Kwame Kilpatrick to Newsmax: Media Skewed Trump's Image to Black Americans

-Former Detroit Democratic Mayor Kwame Kilpatrick discussed former President Donald Trump's struggle to overcome media perceptions to garner support among Black Americans in an interview with Newsmax on Tuesday.
+Former Detroit Democrat Mayor Kwame Kilpatrick discussed former President Donald Trump's struggle to overcome media perceptions to garner support among Black Americans in an interview with Newsmax on Tuesday.

 Kilpatrick, now a pastor at Movemental Ministries in Detroit, emphasized that Trump has a long history in American business, suggesting that the former president's negative portrayal by the media may have initially influenced public perception.
 "Donald Trump has been doing business in America for a lot of years; this is not new," he said.
 "It's just that he's been painted in a corner by the media as being this person who is absolutely against Black folk."